 Set a total budget, not just a sticker price.

-Factor in delivery, assembly, and any other charges the store may add later.
-A piece that looks slightly more expensive at first can still be the better value if the total cost is cleaner and the terms are easier to manage. -
+Include delivery, assembly, and any other charges the store may add later.
+A piece that looks a little more expensive at first can still be the better value if the total cost is easier to understand and the terms are simpler to manage. -

 Bring a short list of priorities.